Care for Childhood Cancer Survivors

 - Thinking (including concentrating, completing work on time, doing work that involves multiple steps, problem solving, and planning)

-Questions to Ask Your Child's Health Care Team
+Questions to Ask Your Child's Cancer Treatment Team

-As you talk with your child's doctor, here are some questions to consider:
+As you talk with your child's doctor, and members of their treatment team, here are some questions to consider:

 About practical steps to take at home